 Medieval composers are also less well known than the major artists from later periods of classical music, but there were some fascinating figures writing music during the era, including some multi-faceted characters who composed brilliant pieces in addition to also doing significant work in other areas such as philosophy, the church and other artistic disciplines like poetry.

 This article will take a look at the lives and music of ten of the most important composers of the Medieval period.
 Let’s get started.

 1. Stephen of Liège

 Up first we have Stephen of Liège, who was active towards the end of the Early Medieval period, which lasted from 500-1150AD.

-However, the further back in history one looks, the scarcer names of individual composers become, so Liège is one of the earliest formal composers we are aware of.
+However, the further back in history one looks, the scarcer names of individual composers become, so Liège is one of the earliest formal composers we know of.

 This is largely because music at the time was passed “by ear” from person to person until the 9th Century, when primitive musical notation was developed.

 He wrote Gregorian chant, or plainsong, which was the dominant form of music in the Early Medieval period.